 We believe the answer to all three of these questions is Yes.
-Ever since ChatGPT burst onto the scene in November of 2022, the buzz and excitement in the investment community has been overshadowing the healthy skepticism of many Wall Street analysts and executives who were pointing out lack of clear business models or tangible evidence of broader enterprise adoption in any quantifiable way.
+Ever since ChatGPT burst onto the scene in November of 2022, the buzz and excitement in the investment community has been overshadowing the healthy skepticism of many Wall Street analysts and executives who were pointing out the lack of clear business models or tangible evidence of broader enterprise adoption in any quantifiable way.
 And then NVIDIA reported its first quarter results and offered the guidance "heard around the world."
 The company's guidance for the July quarter revenues was for \$11 billion, which compared to consensus expectations of \$7 billion and the first quarter's revenues of \$7.2 billion.
 We cannot recall a comparably large percentage sequential revenue revision for a company of this size... ever.
 Now add to this everything we just described about the current economic environment with elongated sales cycles and lower closure rates, and it plainly baffles the mind.
 How did the company explain what was happening?
-GenAl!
+GenA!!

 In November of 2018, Ron Baron, Michael Baron, Mike Lippert, Ashim Mehra, Ishay Levin, Guy Tartakovsky, and I visited NVIDIA's headquarters in Santa Clara, California.
 NVIDIA is the leading fabless semiconductor company focused on the design and development of Graphics Processing Units (GPUs) that are used in high-end computers for gaming and servers that run data centers.
-Jensen Huang, the company's CEO, was incredibly generous with his time and spent a few hours with us in a classroom setting (among other things) explaining how large of an opportunity AI was and why no other company was better positioned to benefit from this paradigm shift than NVIDIA.
-Jensen literally drew a picture for us on his whiteboard (see below) suggesting that the accelerating power of computing will result in a 100x improvement over the next 10 years.
+Jensen Huang, the company's CEO, was incredibly generous with his time and spent a few hours with us explaining how large of an opportunity AI was and why no other company was better positioned to benefit from this paradigm shift than NVIDIA.
+Jensen suggested that the accelerating power of computing will result in a 100x improvement over the next 10 years.
 Well... he was wrong.
 His company's GPUs got there in less than five.